Skip to main content

 a.
 Rabies Treatment: PEP vaccine regimen

-1) Pre-exposure vaccination: Rabies pre-exposure vaccination (pre- exposure prophylaxis (PrEP):
+1) Pre-exposure vaccination: Rabies pre-exposure vaccination (pre-exposure prophylaxis (PrEP):

 1) simplifies rabies post-exposure treatment,

-2) may protect when exposure unrecognized, or
+2) may protect when exposure is unrecognized, or

 3) when post-exposure treatment is delayed.